13 best image formats and when to use them

 Want to boost your website's speed beyond just image optimization?

-Explore our article on the top tools that can help you address other key contributors to website speed.
+Explore our article on the top tools that will help you address other key contributors to website speed.
 Discover how to optimize various elements for the ultimate customer experience and maximum site performance.

 5. TIFF

 Tagged Image File Format (TIFF) is a raster image that supports lossy compression, but people commonly use TIFF as a lossless image format.
-TIFF and TIF are the same formats, just with different acronyms and image file extensions.
+TIFF and TIF are the same formats with different acronyms and image file extensions.

-Saving your files in TIFF format allows you to keep their layers, which means it’s possible to edit them further.
+Saving your files in TIFF format allows you to keep their layers and edit them further.
 However, it makes TIFF files larger.

 Despite its high quality, TIFF is not automatically supported by any major browsers.
-You have to install add-ons or extensions to render a TIFF file on your web browser.
+You have to install add-ons or extensions to render a TIFF file in your web browser.

 To open TIFF files on a local computer, use a professional graphic editing or publishing tool such as Adobe Photoshop.
-If you use Windows, it’s possible to open a TIFF file with the Windows Photo Viewer.
+If you use Windows, you can open a TIFF file with the Windows Photo Viewer.

 6. HEIF

-High-Efficiency Image File Format (HEIF) is a raster type based on pixel mapping, which means the image quality will decrease when you enlarge it.
+High-Efficiency Image File Format (HEIF) is a raster type based on pixel mapping, which means the image quality decreases when you enlarge it.

-HEIF is set to be the direct competitor of JPEG.
-However, HEIF has twice as much compression efficiency as JPEG format.
+HEIF is the direct competitor of JPEG.
+However, HEIF has twice as much compression efficiency as JPEG.
 With the same file size, HEIF can provide a much better image quality than its competitor.

 The downside of HEIF is that it has limited OS support and no web browser support.
 Only macOS Sierra, iOS 11, and later versions have default support for HEIF – and that doesn’t include Safari support.